Full Text of California SB843 as amended

 participating in, or selling interests in, a community renewable

-facility is not a public utility or electrical
+energy facility is not a public utility or electrical

 corporation solely by reason of engaging in any of those activities.